-- 1. Access the slip clutch by draining the oil and removing the cover exposing the CFD. - 2.
-Brace the CFD gear from turning with a suitable device (Cobra tool EAMU0004 or similar). - Install the Sprocket Socket CFD torque checking tool (MCMUTL15) on the sprocket and secure with the supplied screw and ensure that the tool is completely up against the sprocket - 4.
-Verify with a torque wrench applied to the Sprocket Socket that the V3 CFD does not slip 80 ft-lb (108 Nm) in either direction. - 5.
-If there is slippage below 80 ft-lb (108 Nm) remove the cotter pin and tighten the castle nut on the CFD one more position (it is a left hand thread nut so you must turn it counter clockwise)
+- Verify with a torque wrench applied to the Sprocket Socket that the V3 CFD does not slip below 108 Nm (80 ft-lb) in either direction. - 5.
+If there is slippage below 108 Nm (80 ft-lb) remove the cotter pin and tighten the castle nut on the CFD one more position (it is a left hand thread nut so you must turn it counter clockwise)